aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/xml-maps/find-the-root-element-name-of-xml-map/_index.md

 ## **Possible Usage Scenarios**

-You can find the *Root Element Name of Xml Map* using Aspose.Cells for JavaScript via C++ with the [**XmlMap.rootElementName**](https://reference.aspose.com/cells/javascript-cpp/xmlmap/#rootElementName--) property.
+You can find the *Root Element Name of the XML Map* using Aspose.Cells for JavaScript via C++ with the [**XmlMap.rootElementName**](https://reference.aspose.com/cells/javascript-cpp/xmlmap/#rootElementName--) property.
 The following screenshot shows the root element name of the XML Map in Microsoft Excel.

 ![todo:image_alt_text](find-the-root-element-name-of-xml-map_1.png)